Multivariate Bicycle Codes: Tanner Graph Details

 \section{Tanner Graph Details}

-\ Here, we recall the definitions used in the main text for reader convenience, but further details can be found in a standard reference such as~\cite{Bondy2008}.
+Here, we recall the definitions used in the main text for reader convenience, but further details can be found in a standard reference such as~\cite{Bondy2008}.
 We use the terms `physical' or `data' qubits to interchangeably.

 Before diving into any technical details, it is important to point out that the physical implementation of a QECC does not have to directly conform to the simplest Tanner Graph structure, as along as the graph connectivity is retained.
 One can arbitrarily permute the qubits around physical space as they wish, changing the physical implementation of the code and the corresponding stabilizers' supports.
 However, a symmetric Tanner Graph structure can greatly ease hardware implementation, by noting that the Tanner Graph embedded in D-dimensional Euclidean Space $\mathbb{R}^D$ directly suggests one choice of physical implementation, formalized by Proposition \ref{proposition:TannerPhysical}.
-Therefore, we seek the simplest possible embedding in physical space, in our case the toric layout.
+Therefore, we seek the simplest possible embedding in physical space, which in the case of MB codes is the toric layout.

 Recall that the Tanner Graph of any CSS code is a bipartite graph $(V_{check} \cup V_{data}, E)$, such that any edge e connects some physical qubit $v_{data}$ to some check $v_{check}$.
 Bipartite here refers to the fact that there are no connections between check vertices, and similarly no checks between physical qubit vertices.
 Checks and their action on physical qubits are completely specified by the Tanner Graph, thus specifying the Tanner Graph specifies a code.